 - If you want to use all wholemeal flour, you will need to add an extra ½ tsp baking powder.
 If you want to use all self raising flour, you should omit the baking powder.

-- You can use milk or white chocolate chips if you like instead.
+- I used dark chocolate chips, you can omit them, or you can use milk or white chocolate chips if you like instead.

 Recommended equipment & ingredients*

 - Loaf cake tin

 - Mixing bowls